-A discussion regarding the Board's basis for renewing the Investment Advisory Agreements is available in the Fund's annual report to shareholders for the fiscal year ended October 31, 2023.
+A discussion regarding the Board's basis for renewing the Investment Advisory Agreements is available in the Fund's financial statements on Form N-CSR for the fiscal year ended October 31, 2024.

 Shareholders in the Portfolios who are clients of Glenmede Trust, or its Affiliates, pay fees which vary, depending on the capacity in which Glenmede Trust or its Affiliate provides fiduciary and investment services to the particular Client (e.g., personal trust, estate settlement, advisory and custodian services) ("Client Fees").
 Glenmede Trust and its Affiliates currently intend to exclude the portion of their Clients' assets invested in the Portfolios when calculating Client Fees.
 Shareholders in the Portfolios who are customers of other Institutions may pay fees to those Institutions.